xcodemaker/api_service/README.md

 # api_service

-build and push docker images to docker hub using travis ci .
+build and push docker images to docker hub using travis ci.